angturil/SongRequestManager/README.md

 ![Enhanced Twitch Chat settings menu](https://i.imgur.com/GSPmjPb.jpg)

 # Config
 For the rest of the config options, you will have to manually edit the config file (in UserData\EnhancedTwitchChat.ini).  *Keep in mind all config options will update in realtime when you save the file!
-This means you don't have to restart the game to see your changes!* Use the table below as a guide for setting these values (**NOTE:** The only required config option is TwitchChannel):
+This means you don't have to restart the game to see your changes!* Use the table below as a guide for setting these values (**NOTE:** The only required config option is TwitchChannelName):

 | Option | Description |
 | - | - |